Electromagnetism from relativistic fluid dynamics

 \section{Introduction}

 Astronomical magnetic fields play crucial roles in the formation and evolution of galaxies, stars, and planets.
 Their origin and amplification are generally explained by the dynamo mechanism (for a comprehensive review, see \cite{Brandenburg}), providing a theoretical framework for understanding the galactic magnetic fields observed today \cite{Subramanian}.
 Magnetohydrodynamics (MHD) uses the electromagnetism and fluid dynamics to describe the interaction between electromagnetic fields and conductive fluids \cite{Davidson}.
 Despite its success in providing phenomenological explanations, MHD faces significant challenges.
 Observational evidence for the initial seed magnetic fields remains elusive, and the theoretical mechanisms proposed for their generation are not yet fully understood \cite{Kulsrud}.
 Furthermore, critical issues persist, such as understanding how the back-reaction of magnetic fields limits magnetic amplification in turbulent flow and the mechanisms reasonable for the generation/maintenance of large-scale galactic magnetic fields \cite{Pariev}.
-These challenges partly stem from the fact that, in MHD, electromagnetic fields are described by using particle dynamics based on field theory, in contrast to the description of fluids using hydrodynamics.
+These challenges partly stem from the fact that, MHD combines hydrodynamic effective/collective/coarse-grained descriptions of matter with a fundamental gauge-field description of electromagnetism arising from microscopic physics of constituent charged particles.
 As a result, different theoretical frameworks are employed, leading to a lack of a unified approach, which poses a major obstacle to achieving a consistent and comprehensive interpretation of the underlying physics.

 In this paper, we propose a novel theoretical approach to address these challenges.
 Our research aims to develop a unified framework that integrates electromagnetism and fluid dynamics, thereby transcending their conventional separate treatment in MHD.
 We anticipate that this unified framework will not only provide a more fundamental understanding of the interaction between electromagnetic fields and fluids but also offer a relativistic extension necessary for explaining high-energy astrophysical phenomena \cite{Hernandez} such as supernova explosions, gamma-ray bursts, and black hole jets in addition to nuclear fusion.